zzhang82/web422/notes/angular-services-intro.md

 1. Declare a private field to hold the data
 2. Write a public function to deliver the data

 Not included in the above is a task that would *materialize* the data.
 Yes, that is necessary too.
-In the example, you will see at least two examples; one will create local (in memory) data in the service class constructor, and the other will fetch data from a web service.
+In the week 9 example (link above), you will see at least two examples; one will create local (in memory) data in the service class constructor, and the other will fetch data from a web service.

 <br>